hehsooC/2018SpringWeb/README.md

 **Essay Topic 2: How would you use what you've learned in this course in the future?**<br />
 	I expect to learn various concept and skills that will help me to build the ability to teach myself a new skill or a language.
 Also, I would use the experience of this course to prepare myself for dealing with rapidly changing computer science job field.
 I don't know which field that I want to go or I will go to after graduating schoo, but if I learn the foundation of how to use a new skill, and if I have an understanding of what programming is, I believe that I can do well in any field.
 I expect that if I follow this course and do my own project diligently, I can use not only the specific skills that I will learn in this course but also the deep understanding and foundation in the future.

+## Third Class
+We are learning about editors and relationships between files.